How To Build A Water Storage System For Long-Term Emergencies

 Don’t worry too much about this.

-This is typical and can be remedied by swishing the water in your cup or shaking it up in a bottle.
+It can be remedied by swishing the water in your cup or shaking it up in a bottle.

 It’s easy to overlook the obvious and get your priorities mixed up.